Therapist’s Disrespect Triangle

-Her example flashed me back to a separate experience of a YouTube creator who I greatly respect named TheraminTrees, He described how some therapists like to keep their clients “co-dependent” with the therapist for the rest of their lives, assuring continuous income, perhaps.
-In order to accomplish that, it means the counselor would keep them in the Disrespect Triangle.
+Her example flashed me back to a separate experience of a YouTube creator who I greatly respect named TheraminTrees.
+He described how some therapists like to keep their clients “co-dependent” with the therapist for the rest of their lives, assuring continuous income, perhaps.
+In order to accomplish that, it means the counselor would attempt to “keep” them in the Disrespect Triangle.

 Imagine a personal life coach who never encouraged personal growth to her clients.
 Instead, she withheld even the knowledge of the Respect Drama Triangle.
 Working with the client’s true sovereign nature or her self-reliance was never mentioned.
 Tragically, that may be how she plans to model her coaching business.
 Too bad for any clients she may have, because they could never progress, with the coach deliberately holding them back.
 It’s buyer beware!